Medically reviewed by Aimee Paik, MD

 Written by Apostrophe Team

 Dermatology shouldn’t be a black box.
 At Apostrophe, we work hard to make sure dermatologists’ knowledge is right at your fingertips.
-That’s why we’ve asked our medical director, Dr. Aimee Paik, some of your most burning acne questions!
+That’s why we’ve asked board-certified dermatologist, Dr. Aimee Paik, some of your most burning acne questions!
 She covers the basics about the different types of acne, what treatments are effective, and common misconceptions around skincare.

 What kind of acne most benefits from prescription treatments from a dermatologist?
 What kind can be successfully treated with over-the-counter treatments?